microsoft/WebTemplateStudio/mocks/materialui-multi-page/README.md

 ### Adding a New Page

-1. Create a folder in `/src/components` with your react components
+1. Create a folder in `/src/components` with your react components.
-2. Add a route for your page to `/src/App.js`
+2. Add a route for your page to `/src/App.js`.
-3. Add a button to the navigation bar in `/src/components/NavBar/index.js`
+3. Add a button to the navigation bar in `/src/components/NavBar/index.js`.

 ### Cosmos Database